syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 ## Width

-Specifies the width of the component.
-By default, the component width sets based on the width of its parent container.
+Specifies the Width of the component.
+By default, the component Width sets based on the Width of its parent container.

-You can also set the width in pixel values.
+You can also set the Width in pixel values.

 Default value of Width is `100%`